audebert/cours-kernel/kfs/proj/seminar_1_kernel_from_scratch.md

 ### Brief

 In protected mode, interrupts are handled thanks to an Interrupt Descriptor Table.
-These functions allows the initialization of this structure.
+These functions allow the initialization of this structure.

 - *File*: src/interrupts.c
 - *Header*: inc/interrupts.h